Tax Efficient Investing: Which Investment Types Are the Most Recommended Ones?

+No one likes paying taxes, but not paying them tends to lead to very big problems, from an IRS audit to possible imprisonment.
+It's not recommended.
 What you can do is postpone paying taxes or reduce what you owe.
 There are a number of perfectly legal ways to do this.
-Ranked from most to least tax efficient in the following order, they are:
+Here are the most tax efficient investing strategies to choose from.

-1. Invest Through a Roth IRA
+2. Invest Through a Roth IRA

 This is probably the best way to permanently reduce your tax burden, because the returns you earn in a Roth IRA are never taxed.
 Never!
 100% of your withdrawals from a Roth IRA are tax free.
 Even though you pay tax up front on the money that goes into a Roth, the ability to earn tax-free returns on that money, compounded for many years, is unbeatable.
-The maximum you can contribute to a Roth IRA for 2018 is $5,500, so it's not a huge amount of money, but year after year, it adds up.
+The maximum you can contribute to a Roth IRA for 2023 is $6,500, so it's not a huge amount of money, but year after year, it adds up.

-Some people will argue, “But I have to pay tax up front on the money I invest in a Roth IRA.
+Some people will argue, “But I have to pay tax upfront on the money I invest in a Roth IRA.
 Contributing to a traditional IRA or 401(k) lowers my taxable income, so it reduces my tax today.”
 True, but that's like saying you'd rather buy a nice dinner tonight than enjoy years and years of feasting after you retire.

-With a traditional IRA, you avoid paying a relatively small amount in tax when you put money into the account, but you pay tax on all of the money, including years and years of investment returns, when it comes out.
+With a traditional IRA, you avoid paying a relatively small amount in tax when you put money into the account, but you pay tax on all of the money, including years and years of investment returns when it comes out.
 Unless you're only a couple of years away from retiring, the Roth is the better deal.
 You can begin withdrawals after age 59½, but note that a Roth IRA must be in place for at least five years before you can take withdrawals, regardless of your age.

 There are income limitations for contributing to a Roth IRA.
-If you are single, your modified adjusted gross income (MAGI) must be under $135,000 for 2018, and contributions are reduced starting at $120,000.
-If you are married filing jointly, your MAGI must be less than $199,000, with reductions beginning at $189,000.
+If you are single, your modified adjusted gross income (MAGI) must be under $151,500 for 2023, and contributions are reduced starting at $138,000.
+If you are married filing jointly, your MAGI must be less than $228,000, with reductions beginning at $218,000.
 If you exceed the limit, there is a legal “backdoor” way to convert a regular IRA to a Roth IRA that you may want to consider.

-2. Contribute to an Employer-sponsored 401(k)/403(b) Plan
+3. Contribute to an Employer-sponsored 401(k)/403(b) Plan

 Most employers will match your contributions to a 401(k) or 403(b) plan, up to a specified amount.
 Your contributions are pre-tax, so they lower your taxable income for the year.
 And your employer's contribution is free money.
 You pay tax on 100% of the withdrawals, which you can begin at age 59½.

-A growing number of employers now offer a Roth 401(k), which is similar to a Roth IRA but allows you to contribute up to $18,500.
-If you're 50 or above, that increases to $24,500.
-Obviously, this is much more than the $5,500 limit for a Roth IRA.
+A growing number of employers now offer a Roth 401(k), which is similar to a Roth IRA but allows you to contribute up to $22,500.
+If you're 50 or above, that increases to $30,000.
+Obviously, this is much more than the $6,500 limit for a Roth IRA.
 The limit applies to your total 401(k) contributions, whether to a traditional 401(k), a Roth 401(k), or both.
 Employer matching contributions always go into a regular (non-Roth) 401(k) account.

 One downside to these employer-sponsored plans is that you are limited to the investment options the plan offers.
 Most offer low-fee index funds, but watch out for any that have high fees, and be sure to diversify.
 If your plan offers limited choices of only high-fee funds, you may want to invest only up to the amount that earns you the highest matching contribution from your employer.

-3. Contribute to a Traditional IRA
+4. Contribute to a Traditional IRA

 A traditional IRA is similar to a 401(k)/403(b) but without a matching employer contribution.
-Your contributions reduce your taxable income the year they are made, but you pay tax on that money and on your investment returns when you take withdrawals (no sooner than age 59½, no later than age 70½).
+Your contributions reduce your taxable income the year they are made, but you pay tax on that money and on your investment returns when you take withdrawals (no sooner than age 59½, no later than age 72).
 Still, postponing those tax payments for 10, 20 or possibly 30+ years before you take withdrawals is a big benefit.

 With an IRA, you have virtually unlimited flexibility in your investment options, which can be good or bad, depending upon how comfortable you are with directing your own investing.
 You may want to seek advice on that.